seismiq-net/documentation/docs/configuration-server/index.md

 # Server Configuration

-Go to your QuakeSaver server url <https://network.quakesaver.net>.
+Go to your SeismiQ server url <https://network.quakesaver.net>.
 Use the credentials you were provided with to login.

 ::: warning You don't have login details?
-Send us an email to <info@quakesaver.net>.
+Send us an email to <info@seismiq.net>.
 :::

 ## Overview

 You will find a list and map of all your devices on your start page and under _All Sensors_.
-Either click on the triangles representing sensors or on _Details_ in the sensor table to find out more about each of your QuakeSavers.
+Either click on the triangles representing sensors or on _Details_ in the sensor table to find out more about each of your SeismiQ sensors.

 ## Sensor Details